gamemanual0/gm0/source/docs/robot-design/dead-wheels.rst

    FTC 14320's spring tensioning

-A much more niche option is to vertically spring ones pods.
+A much more niche option is to vertically spring odometry pods.
 The idea is that springing around a pivot will cause the dead wheels to move in the axis parallel to the ground if the height of the dead wheels relative to the ground changes.
-Vertical springing will not experience such an issue.
+Vertically sprung odometry pods will not experience such an issue.
 However, this is not really an issue that most teams will experience.
 Vertically springing is much harder to design well and is not recommended for the relatively minor improvement in accuracy it yields.

 .. figure:: images/odometry/18172-vertical-odo.jpg
    :alt: An example of vertical spring tensioning